moss-foundation/moss-tabs/README.md

 ## Key Differences

+-   In `packages/dockview` rollup now generates a `index.d.ts` file with the types of a package and all of it's dependencies
+-   The monorepo now exports from `packages/dockview-react/dist`
 -   Horizontal tab scrolling with touchpad support
--   The monorepo now exports from `packages/dockview-react/dist`

 ## Development